 The Irish Brigade

 The mournful Irish wolfhound lies at the foot of a Celtic cross honoring the heroism of the Irish Brigade at Gettysburg.
-Being of proud Irish descent, Angela was immediately drawn to the story of these great soldiers.
-The legendary Irish Brigade included three units from New York that had suffered terrible losses but still charged into the wretched Wheatfield battle, halting the advance of the Confederate troops just as they were about to overtake the Union position.
-After the war, the priest who dedicated the memorial described its significance to the ages when he said that the Celtic cross had been erected to keep memory of the Irish Brigade ‘green in the American Heart’ and to remind future generations of the brigade’s bravery in the ‘great cause of American Liberty.’
+Being of proud Irish descent, Angela grew up hearing the story of the three units from New York that had suffered terrible losses but still charged into battle, halting the Confederate troops just as they were about to overtake the Union position.
+After the war, the priest who dedicated this memorial said that the Celtic cross had been erected to keep memory of the Irish Brigade ‘green in the American Heart’ and to remind future generations of the brigade’s bravery in the ‘great cause of American Liberty.’

 Central Park Promenade